Sri Krishna College of Engineering & Technology

-Sri Krishna College of Engineering & Technology (SKCET) is an autonomous technical institution affiliated to Anna University based on Coimbatore.
+Sri Krishna College of Engineering & Technology (SKCET) is a private technical institution affiliated to Anna University based on Coimbatore.
+It is one of the five institutions within "Sri Krishna Institutions (SKI)".
 It is located in a twenty-acre campus at Sugunapuram along the Palakkad-Coimbatore Highway, near Kuniyamuthur, Coimbatore in Indian state of Tamil Nadu.
 The college was started in 1998 with 180 students and 18 staff and offered four courses in the Bachelor of Engineering (B.E.).
 Qualifications are conferred by Anna University.

-The Institution has secured 73rd rank among the top engineering Institutions from NIRF.
 At present, the college has more than 2,500 students and more than 200 teaching and non-teaching staff.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 83 among engineering colleges in 2020.

-The National Institutional Ranking Framework (NIRF) ranked it 78 among engineering Colleges in 2021.